Appellation Wines at Affordable Prices

 Whereas southern Monterey County is warm, dry, and well-suited to Bordeaux varietals, the northern half, with sandy soils and a moist, cool maritime climate, is perfect for such Burgundian varietals as Chardonnay and Pinot Noir.
 Cooler summer temperatures allow for a longer growing season for Pinot Noir, while also allowing extra “hang-time” on the vines, giving way to a characteristic depth and concentration of flavor.
 Castle Rock’s Monterey County Pinot Noir offers a complex palate of cherry, dark cranberry, earth, and smoked meat.
 Its elegance, medium body, silky texture, and mild tannins make it an excellent match for lamb and chicken as well as salmon or pan-seared tuna steaks.

-What makes Willamette Valley Pinot Noir stand out from the many Pinots produced along the West Coast?
-The cool climate, lengthy growing season, and diverse soils of the region are just part of the answer.
+Willamette Pinot Noir is a standout among Hotei’s selection of affordable appellation Pinot Noirs produced by the Castle Rock Winery.
+The cool climate, lengthy growing season, and diverse soils are just part of what makes the Willamette Valley a great region for this varietal.
 As important is the devotion to a handcrafted approach, organic viticulture and sustainability practiced by so many of the producers there.
 The Willamette Valley is now recognized for a style of Pinot Noir that’s well-balanced, supple and crisp, lighter in body but as deliciously fruit-forward as its counterparts in California.
 The winery describes this wine as offering “aromas of cherry and spice.
 On the palate, it gives flavors of berries, cinnamon, black cherry, sweet vanilla oak, and floral notes with a long velvety finish.”
 It should pair well with lamb, chicken, pork, salmon, and light pasta dishes.